bokiko/GaiaNet-AI/README.md

 <div align="center">

-*Created by Bokiko - Last updated February 2025*
+*Created by Bokiko - Last updated May 2025*

 </div>